Paramount Global: Background

 Paramount Pictures, CBS and Viacom each had a history of being associated with one another through a series of various corporate mergers and splits.
 Paramount Pictures was founded in 1912 as the Famous Players Film Company.
 CBS was founded in 1927, which Paramount Pictures held a 49% ownership stake in from 1929 to 1932.
 In 1952, CBS formed CBS Television Film Sales, a division which handled syndication rights for CBS's library of network-owned television series.
 This division was renamed CBS Films in 1958, again renamed CBS Enterprises in January 1968, and finally renamed Viacom (an acronym of Video and Audio Communications) in 1970.
-In 1971, this syndication division was spun off amid new FCC rules forbidding television networks from owning syndication companies (these rules were eventually abolished completely in 1993).
+In 1971, this syndication division was spun off amid new Federal Communications Commission (FCC) rules forbidding television networks from owning syndication companies (these rules were eventually abolished completely in 1993).
 In 1986, Viacom purchased MTV Networks and Showtime/The Movie Channel Inc. from Warner Communications and American Express.
 In 1987, Viacom was acquired by theater operator company National Amusements.